apnadkarni/blt/doc/tree.rst

   Returns information about the trace *traceName*.  *TraceName* is the name of trace previously created by the **trace create** operation.
 The information is the same as what was specified for the **trace create** operation.
-It consists of the node id or tag, field name, a string of letters indicating the operations that are traced (it's in the same form as *ops*) and, the command prefix.
+It consists of the node ID or tag, field name, a string of letters indicating the operations that are traced (it's in the same form as *ops*) and, the command prefix.